Lituya Bay

-Lituya Bay (/lɪˈtjuːjə/; Tlingit: Ltu.aa, meaning 'lake within the point') is a fjord located on the coast of the south-east part of the U.S. state of Alaska.
+Lituya Bay (/lɪˈtjuːjə/; Ltu.aa /tli/, meaning 'lake within the point') is a fjord located on the coast of the south-east part of the U.S. state of Alaska.
 It is 14.5 km long and 3.2 km wide at its widest point.
 The bay was noted in 1786 by Jean-François de Lapérouse, who named it Port des Français.
-Twenty-one of his men perished in the tidal current in the bay.
+The bay has also been known as Altona, Alituya and Ltooa.
+Lapérouse and his crew spent 26 days exploring the bay, but the cost was that twenty-one of his men perished in the tidal current in the bay.
+Lituya Bay is well known for the 1958 earthquake and megatsunami that produced the highest waves from a tsunami in recorded history.